AntonSol919/linkspace/homepage/lns.md

 LNS is currently only partially operational.

 Registrations for public names are open though.
-Read this page to find out how.
+Read this page to find out how to claim yours.

 ### What does a registration do?